PSP-Archive/ARK-4/core/inferno/README.txt

 - Based on the original Inferno ISO Driver for PRO.

-- Added support for DAX file format.
+- Added support for JSO and DAX file format.

 - Fixed bug in sceUmdCheckMedium that would return true when no ISO was actually set.